awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-iot-topicrule-timestreamdimension.md

 ## Properties<a name="aws-properties-iot-topicrule-timestreamdimension-properties"></a>

 `Name`  <a name="cfn-iot-topicrule-timestreamdimension-name"></a>
 The metadata dimension name\.
-This is the name of the column in the database table record\.
+This is the name of the column in the Amazon Timestream database table record\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)